b. 1st October 1945, Chicago, Illinois, U.S.A.

 Donny Hathaway hailed from Chicago, Illinois, although he grew up in St. Louis with his grandmother, Martha Cromwell, who was a respected Gospel singer in her own right.

-Donny grew up, as did many of his contemporaries, with Gospel roots.
+Donny grew up, as did many of his contemporaries, with Gospel musical roots.

 Donny majored in musical theory before performing in a cocktail jazz group called the Ric Powell Trio.

-He was then employed as a producer with Curtis Mayfield's Curtom label, while a duet with June Conquest, 'I Thank You Baby', became his first hit in 1969.
+He was then employed as a producer with Curtis Mayfield's Curtom label, while a, Mayfield penned, duet with June Conquest, 'I Thank You' b/w 'Just Another Reason', became his first hit in 1971.

-Donny later worked at the Chess and Stax labels with The Staples Singers, Carla Thornas and Jerry Butler.
+Donny later worked at the Chess and Stax labels with The Staples Singers, Carla Thomas and Jerry Butler.

 While at a music fair he met King Curtis who took him to Atco / Atlantic Records, who signed him as a solo artist.

-Donny's albums included 'Everything is Everything', 'Come Back Charleston Blue' (a soundtrack) and 'Extensions Of A Man', including 'Flying Easy', 'Love Love Love', 'Someday We'll All Be Free' and 'Valdez In The Country'.
+Donny's later albums included 'Live' and 'Extension Of A Man', (including 'Flying Easy', 'Love Love Love', 'Someday We'll All Be Free' and 'Valdez In The Country').

 He also recorded the theme song for the TV series 'Maude', and wrote the film soundtrack to 'Come Back Charleston Blue'.